NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 #### Expected result:

-The Job is executed and the result is visible in the WebUI
+The Job is executed and the result is visible in the WebUI.

 !SLIDE supplemental solutions